ferrau10/lexoffice/README.md

-# The lexoffice Data Platform Engineering Challenge
+# Data Platform Engineering Challenge
 This script:
 1. accepts two command line arguments - `start-time` and `end-time`
 2. checks that the inputs given are of a valid time format.
 The script should not run if the difference between the input arguments is less than 15 minutes